 Image Credit: hosstools

 Use a sharp knife that’s capable of cutting a straight cut into the plant.
 Minimize the risk of infection by sterilizing the knife.
-You can heat the knife under open flame or by wiping it with alcohol.
+You can heat the knife under an open flame or by wiping it with alcohol.

 The use of pruning shears is not recommended since they will cause jagged or crushed tears, which the leaf won’t be able to heal from.
 If you will not pluck the leaf, then ensure that the entire leaf will snap off the stem.
 Use gentle tug when snapping off and never apply excessive force.